ConstructBMS/ProjectPlanner/ROADMAP.md

 - Prompt 071: Delete Task button fully functional and updates tree/grid (2025-08-07)
 - Prompt 077: Zoom In/Out wired to Gantt timeline scaling (2025-08-08)
 - Prompt 078: "Go to Today" button wired to center timeline on current date (2025-08-08)
+- Prompt 079: "Show Weekends" toggle wired to GanttChart with persistence (2025-08-08)

 ## 🟡 In Progress